valerietang/sudokusolver/README.md

 # Sudoku Solver

-the js works but am still fixing the html and css
+the js works but am still working on the html and css